Memory Obstacle Course

 • Jump on a mini-trampoline.

-For an Outdoor Obstacle Course:
+Additional Activities for an Outdoor Obstacle Course

 • Go up the ladder and down the slide.